jacobyhsi/InterpreTabNet/README.md

-# InterpreTabNet: Distilling Predictive Signals From Tabular Data
+# InterpreTabNet: Salient Feature Selection for Tabular Data Interpretation

 Official Implementation of the Paper InterpreTabNet.